peasy/Peasy.NET-Samples/README.md

 }
 ```

-Be sure to [setup SQL Server](https://github.com/peasy/Samples#sql-server-setup) after changing the configuration and running the application.
+Before running the application, be sure to [setup SQL Server](https://github.com/peasy/Samples#sql-server-setup) after changing the configuration.

 #### WPF -> Web API -> In Memory
 ![WPF -> Web API -> In Memory](https://www.dropbox.com/s/qzouuwj1lrec44v/WPF-WebAPI.png?dl=0&raw=1)

-In this scenario, the WPF client consumes peasy [business services](https://github.com/peasy/Peasy.NET/wiki/ServiceBase) that are injected with HTTP [data proxies](https://github.com/peasy/Peasy.NET/wiki/Data-Proxy) and communicate with the Web API project.
-In turn, the Web API project is configured to use in-memory data proxies.
+In this scenario, the WPF client consumes [business services](https://github.com/peasy/Peasy.NET/wiki/ServiceBase) that are injected with HTTP [data proxies](https://github.com/peasy/Peasy.NET/wiki/Data-Proxy) configured to communicate with the Web API project.
+In turn, the Web API project is configured to use in-memory data proxies by default.

 To configure the WPF application to use business services that are injected with HTTP data proxies, locate the ```MainWindow_Loaded``` event handler in the [MainWindow](https://github.com/peasy/Samples/blob/master/Orders.com.WPF/MainWindow.xaml.cs) class and ensure the following line exists: